 Caused by disappointment in the government, institutions and organizations the trust that used to flow upwards to regulators, experts, leaders and other traditional forms of authority, is now flowing sideways to colleagues, peers, friends and sometimes complete strangers on the internet.
 Rachel Botsman, author of ‘Who can your trust’ an Oxford lecturer, identifies the start of the third biggest trust revolution in the history of humankind, the shift from the monolithic to the individualized.
 Due to technological advancement it also means trusting machines and bots to do things humans used to do: making informed judgements about people.
 The key to using these tools is that we don’t lose context or autonomy around making a decision.

 Interview by Julia Weinzettl

 Why would we trust individuals more than institutions or why would we still trust at all?

 Rachel Botsman: A society cannot survive, and it certainly cannot thrive.
-Trust is fundamental to almost every action, relationship and transaction.
+Trust is fundamental to almost every action, relationship, and transaction.
 To take any kind of risk you need trust.
 There is plenty of trust in society; it is just flowing in a different direction from institutions to individuals.
 What if trust, like energy, cannot be destroyed and instead just changes form?
 That is what I think is happening now.
-Trust that used to flow upwards to regulators, experts, leaders and other traditional forms of authority, is now flowing sideways to colleagues, peers, friends and sometimes complete strangers of the internet.
-In fact, I think we are at the start of the third biggest trust revolution in the history of humankind; from the monolithic to the individualised.
+Trust that used to flow upwards to regulators, experts, leaders, and other traditional forms of authority, is now flowing sideways to colleagues, peers, friends, and sometimes complete strangers of the internet.
+In fact, I think we are at the start of the third biggest trust revolution in the history of humankind; from the monolithic to the individualized.